dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

   a scale in , if desired is less than actual , instances will be taken out automatically.

 <img src="https://raw.githubusercontent.com/dhrub123/AWS/master/EC2/images/ASG.png" width="40%" height="40%"/>

+#### Scaling Policies

++ **Target tracking scaling** - (Most simple and easy to set up) for example we want average ASG CPU to stay at 40%.
+So if CPU goes above 40 percent, more instances will be provisioned and if CPU goes below 40 percent, instances will be terminated.
++ **Simple / Step scaling** - When a cloud watch alarm is triggered for example when average cpu of group goes over 70%, add 2 more instances or if cpu is less than 30 percent, then remove 1 unit
++ **Scheduled Actions** - Anticipate a scaling based on usage patterns and increase min capacity to 10 at 5pm on Fridays.
++ Scaling cooldowns - The cooldown period ensures that ASG does not launch or termiante additional instances before previous scaling activity takes effect.
+  + In addition to default cooldown for ASG, we can create cooldowns that apply to a specific simple scaling policy. **A scaling specific cooldown period**
+    **overrides the default cooldown period**.
+One common use case is with a scale in policy.
+Amazon EC2 auto scaling needs less time to determine whether to terminate instance.
+If default cooldown period of 300 seconds is too long, we can reduce costs by applying a scaling specific cooldown period of 180 seconds to the scale-in policy. **If application is scaling up and down frequently each hour, modify ASG cool down timers and Cloud watch alarm period that**
+    **triggers** the scale in.
++ Scaling action occurs - if default cooldown in effect , ignore action else launch or terminate instance.
++ Auto Scaling Group > Automatic Scaling > Scaling Policy > Add Policy - 3 types > Target Tracking Policy > Metric type (Avg CPU Utlization) , Target Value - 40,
+  Cooldown - 300 default.
+So if we add another instance here by editing the ASG desired capacity, it will scale out and add another instance.
+But then CPU usage is very low.
+So it will wait for the cloud watch alarm to go off and then it will scale in again.
++ Auto Scaling Group > Automatic Scaling > Scaling Policy > Add Policy - 3 types > Step Scaling - We need to give a name and create a cloud watch alarm, then define action based on alarm
++ Schedule Action > Give name and select start date and time and give minimum capacity.
+This is for predictable scaling patterns.

 #### Auto Scaling Alarms